steadylearner/Steadylearner/post/rust- Start your Chat App with Rust.md

 Whenever you have doubt about **Rust**, please visit [Rust Documentation] page and seach on your own.
 It will be better for you to read [Concurrency in Rust] and search other articles if you want to understand why Rust is fast.

-(If you were completely new at Rust, but familar with JavaScript, you may read [TypeScript](https://www.typescriptlang.org/docs/index.html) documentation first because the purpose of both langauges is to have strong type system .
+(If you were completely new at Rust, but familar with JavaScript, you may read [TypeScript](https://www.typescriptlang.org/docs/index.html) documentation first because the purpose of both langauges is to have strong type system.
 It will help you to learn **Rust** if you haven't any experience in Rust.)

 <br />